-This Agreement shall continue in full force and effect until a mutually agreed termination date not to exceed the date on which the Facility ceases commercial operations or in accordance with this Agreement.
+The term of this Agreement shall commence on the Effective Date and, unless earlier terminated in accordance with its terms, shall continue in full force and effect until the date on which the Facility ceases commercial operations, as determined in the sole discretion of Customer .

+2.2 Conditions Precedent to the Parties Obligations

+(a) The obligations of each Party under this Agreement (other than the obligations set forth in Sections 10.2, 10.3 and Articles 14, 20, 23 and 24) shall be conditioned upon the satisfaction of the following conditions precedent:

-2.2 Effective Date
+(1) the Effective Date shall have occurred;

-This Agreement shall become effective when executed by the Parties and approved by the required regulatory authorizations, including, without limitation, acceptance by FERC under Section 205 of the Federal Power Act.
+(2) Customer has delivered to FPL a Notice to Proceed;

+(3) the Customer has provided security to FPL in accordance with Article 13; and

+(4) [others?]

-2.3 Termination Upon Default
+2.3 Early Termination

-This Agreement may be terminated upon a Party's Default in accordance with the provisions of

-Article 17.
+(a) Subject to Section 18.2, this Agreement may be early terminated:

+(1) by the Customer for any reason, upon one hundred eighty (180) days prior written notice to FPL; or

+(2) by either Party upon the other Party’s Default.

 2.4 Material Adverse Change In Law or Regulation

-In the event of a material change in law or regulation or interconnection queue (see Section 8.12) that adversely affects, or may reasonably be expected to adversely affect, either Party's performance under this Agreement, the Parties will negotiate in good faith any amendment or amendments to this Agreement necessary to adapt the terms of this Agreement to such change in law or regulation, and FPL shall file such amendment or amendments with FERC.
+In the event of a material change in law or regulation that adversely affects, or may reasonably be expected to adversely affect, either Party's performance under this Agreement, the Parties will negotiate in good faith any amendment or amendments to this Agreement necessary to adapt the terms of this Agreement to such change in law or regulation, and FPL shall file such amendment or amendments with FERC.
 If the Parties are unable to reach agreement on any such amendments, FPL shall have the right to make a unilateral filing with FERC to modify this Agreement pursuant to Section 205 or any other applicable provision of the Federal Power Act and FERC's rules and regulations thereunder, and Customer shall have the right to make a unilateral filing with FERC to modify this Agreement pursuant to Section 206 or any other applicable provision of the Federal Power Act and FERC’s rules and regulations thereunder; provided that each Party shall have the right to protest any such filing by the other Party and to participate fully in any proceeding before FERC in which such modifications may be considered.
 Nothing in this Agreement shall limit the rights of the Parties or of FERC under Sections 205 or 206 of the Federal Power Act and FERC’s rules and regulations thereunder.
-For the purposes of this section, the term "material" or "materially" shall not include any change to a tariff or rate schedule accepted or approved by FERC.
+For the purposes of this Section 2.4, the term "material change in law or regulation" shall not include any change to a tariff or rate schedule accepted or approved by FERC.

 2.5 Regulatory Filing

-FPL agrees to use due diligence to submit this Agreement for the approval of FERC within thirty (30) days after the execution date hereof.
-Customer and FPL agree to assist one another and use due diligence in obtaining such approval or making such filing as promptly as practicable.
+FPL agrees to submit this Agreement for the approval or acceptance of FERC within thirty (30) days after the execution date hereof.
+Customer and FPL agree to assist one another and cooperate in making such filing as promptly as practicable, provided that Customer shall have the right to protest such filings if this Agreement is filed with the Commission unexecuted. .
 In the event the FERC requires changes in this Agreement as a condition to its acceptance or, if applicable, approval of this Agreement, the Parties shall negotiate in good faith for a period of no more than thirty (30) days with respect to revising this Agreement to reflect such changes.
-If, at the end of such period, the Parties have not reached agreement on such revisions and either Party would be adversely affected by the required change, the adversely affected Party may terminate this Agreement, effective upon fifteen (15) days notice to the other Party, unless the other Party shall agree to effectively remove or otherwise hold the adversely affected Party harmless from such adverse effect.
+If, at the end of such period, the Parties have not reached agreement on such revisions and Customer would be adversely affected by the required change, Customer may terminate this Agreement, effective upon fifteen (15) days notice to FPL, unless FPL agrees to effectively remove or otherwise hold Customer harmless from such adverse effect.